asyrafffa/asyrafffa/README.md

 - 👋 Hi, I’m @asyrafffa
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning LSTM Model and Energy Forecasting
+- 🌱 I’m currently learning doing some project related to linear regression and Power BI.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me asyrafffa21@gmail.com